 Southeast Missouri State offers an online bachelor’s program in criminal justice through its Department of Criminal Justice.
 The program provides undergraduates with a core of courses central to the discipline of criminal justice.
 Students are also exposed to specialized courses as preparation for careers in law enforcement, corrections and criminology.

 The department serves nearly 500 majors and a large number of students who enroll in criminal justice courses for elective credit.
 It also has an internship program which provides students with an opportunity to observe professionals in their fields and with practical job experience.
 Students may continue course work at the graduate level by pursuing the Master of Science in Criminal Justice degree.
+Some key courses include:

 The Department is recognized for its participation in national and regional meetings and its scholarly activity, and its students are notable for their academic distinction and dedication.
 Students can complete their degree completely online, or they can combine their online classes with on-campus classes and take advantage of SMSU’s internship program.